surister/blog/content/blog/uuids-in-distributed-databases.md

 since insert/updates can happen at different rates in different nodes.

-One consequence of this is the lack of monotonically increasing ids, commonly known as [AUTO-INCREMENT]{.font-weight-medium}; that is a column where every time a new row is inserted, the column's value gets incremented monotonically (usually by 1).
+One consequence of this is the lack of monotonically increasing ids, commonly known as [auto incremental]{.font-weight-medium}; that is a column where every time a new row is inserted, the column's value gets incremented monotonically (usually by 1).

 One example you might be familiar with is the [SERIAL]{.fm} datatype in postgres: